 Both increased victim admirability and increased crime seriousness might be expected to push jurors toward imposing death sentences.
 Our third topic therefore focuses on sentencing outcomes.
 We study the relation between capital sentencing outcomes and VIE itself, as well as the relation between victim admirability—found to be influenced by VIE—and capital sentencing outcomes.
 We find no significant relation between increased victim admirability and juror capital sentencing votes, nor do we find a significant relation between the introduction of VIE and sentencing outcomes.

 Eisenberg, Theodore; Garvey, Stephen P.; and Wells, Martin T., "Victim Characteristics and Victim Impact Evidence in South Carolina Capital Cases" (2003).
 Cornell Law Faculty Publications.
-Paper 351.
+351.

 Published in: Cornell Law Review, vol. 88, no. 2 (January 2003).